TianyiShi2001/bioinformatics-algorithms-rs/README.md

 Production-ready bioinformatics libraries (obviously) tend to provide only the most efficient algorithm for every problem in bioinformatics.
 It is only to a limited extent can their source code and documentation help learning bioinformatics properly.

-On the contrary, bioinformatics textbooks typically introduce readers to only a few historically important algorithms, which often do not represent the current most efficient solution.
+On the other hand, bioinformatics textbooks typically introduce readers to only a few historically important algorithms, which often do not represent the current most efficient solution.
 Take pairwise alignment for example:

 |       Author        |               features               | Jones & Pevzner (2004) | Sung (2010) |
 | :-----------------: | :----------------------------------: | :--------------------: | :---------: |